 A citizen of both Canada and the U.S., Daphne Kalotay grew up in New Jersey and spent her summers in Ontario.
 She graduated from Vassar College before moving to Massachusetts to attend Boston University’s Creative Writing Program.
 There, her stories went on to win the school’s Florence Engel Randall Fiction Prize and a Transatlantic Review Award from The Henfield Foundation.
 She remained at BU to complete a PhD in Modern & Contemporary Literature and wrote her doctoral dissertation on the works of Mavis Gallant.
 (Her interviews with Mavis Gallant can be read in The Paris Review‘s Writers-At-Work series.)

 Daphne’s second novel, Sight Reading, was a Boston Globe bestseller, a finalist for the 2014 Paterson Fiction Prize and winner of the 2014 New England Society Book Award in Fiction.
-Her most recent novel, Blue Hours, wass a 2020 Massachusetts Book Awards “Must Read.”
-Her new fiction collection, The Archivists, won the Grace Paley Prize, is long-listed for the Joyce Carol Oates Prize, and includes the One City One Story Boston selection “Relativity.”
+Her most recent novel, Blue Hours, was a 2020 Massachusetts Book Awards “Must Read.”
+Her new fiction collection, The Archivists, won the Grace Paley Prize, was long-listed for the Joyce Carol Oates Prize and Massachusetts Book Award, was named a Boston Authors Club “Notable Book,” and includes the One City One Story Boston selection “Relativity.”

 Teaching & Public Speaking